Arjan is a huge fan of "The Wire" and is eager to share some of the best moments with readers.

 D'Angelo goes to meet his uncle, Avon at the hospital where he is visiting a severely injured associate who is unconscious throughout the scene.
-The scene starts with Avon talking to his associate and explains to D'Angelo how he always used to say; 'Live the life, lead the life - ain't no big thing'.
+The scene starts with Avon talking to his associate and explaining to D'Angelo how he always used to say "Live the life, lead the life - ain't no big thing."
 But now that he is injured and possibly on his deathbed, he is incapable of saying it another time.
 This is one of the very few scenes in the first season where Avon is displayed to be emotional.
-He explains to D'Angelo, using the example of his injured associate, that no matter how well prepared you are, it only takes one moment of sloppiness and your life can be completely turned around; 'You only gotta **** up once.'
+He explains to D'Angelo, using the example of his injured associate, that no matter how well prepared you are, it only takes one moment of sloppiness and your life can be completely turned around: "You only gotta **** up once."
 It's impossible to never be sloppy no matter how well prepared you are - that's just how life is.

 #2: 'You come at the king, you best not miss.'

 I'm pretty confident that when you clicked on this article, you were sure that this scene would be in the top five.
 It is probably the most memorable scene of the season, led by the most memorable character of the show, Omar Little.
-Stinkum and Wee-bey are plotting to kill a drug dealer from another neighbourhood, Omar's neighbourhood.
-But somehow Omar always seems to be a step ahead of the whole gang run by Avon Barksdale, and sees the attack coming.
+Stinkum and Wee-bey are plotting to kill a drug dealer from another neighborhood, Omar's neighborhood.
+But somehow Omar always seems to be a step ahead of the whole gang run by Avon Barksdale and sees the attack coming.

 #1: 'Unless they some smart-ass pawns.'

-Bodie and Wallace are the pawns, and Bodie realises this and asks D'Angelo 'If I make it to the other end, I win?'
+Bodie and Wallace are the pawns, and Bodie realizes this and asks D'Angelo "If I make it to the other end, I win?"
 D'Angelo corrects him and tells him that to win, you've got to capture the opposition's king.
-Bodie quickly brushes this off and then states 'But if I make it to the end, I'm top dog.'
-Going up in status is the equivalent of winning to Bodie, that's how it is in 'the game' that he plays.
-D'Angelo explains to him how its unlikely for this to happen as pawns get killed early - just like Wallace does in this season.
+Bodie quickly brushes this off and then states "But if I make it to the end, I'm top dog."
+Going up in status is the equivalent of winning to Bodie, that's how it is in "the game" that he plays.
+D'Angelo explains to him how it's unlikely for this to happen as pawns get killed early - just like Wallace does in this season.
 Wallace gets killed by his friend Bodie who does it to gain respect and possibly move up a position in 'the game'.
-The scene ends with Bodie saying 'Unless they some smart-ass pawns...' whilst looking like he is in deep thought as he realises that he needs to be clever to fulfil his ambition.
+The scene ends with Bodie saying 'Unless they some smart-ass pawns...' whilst looking like he is in deep thought as he realizes that he needs to be clever to fulfill his ambition.

-The first season of The Wire is definitely my favourite season.
-It is full of fantastic scenes and is the season where D'Angelo is the most prominent - he's my favourite character.
+The first season of The Wire is definitely my favorite season.
+It is full of fantastic scenes and is the season where D'Angelo is the most prominent.
+He's my favorite character.

 Carlo Giovannetti from Puerto Rico on December 23, 2013: